progotta/code_example/README.md

 development.
 Both the live and mocked data utilize the Bluebird Promise library.

 #To enable with live data: (any or all of them)
-{Planning these refactor these, as most of the code between the 3 files is identical}
+{Planning to refactor these, as most of the code between the 3 files is identical}

 app/vid_utils/getMediabyNid.js (uncomment line 14, and comment line 15 )